NeXTLinux/nextlinux-engine/docs/content/docs/install/helm/_index.md

 Update Complete. ⎈ Happy Helming!⎈
 ```

-By default, the Anchore Engine chart will deploy a single pod for each Anchore Engine service along with a PostgreSQL database container.
+By default, the Nextlinux Engine chart will deploy a single pod for each Nextlinux Engine service along with a PostgreSQL database container.
 This behavior can be overridden if you have an existing PostgreSQL service available, see the [README](https://github.com/nextlinux/nextlinux-charts/blob/master/stable/nextlinux-engine/README.md) for more details.

-In this example we will deploy the database, and a single pod of every Open Source Anchore Engine service.
+In this example we will deploy the database, and a single pod of every Open Source Nextlinux Engine service.
 Please refer to the [README](https://github.com/nextlinux/nextlinux-charts/blob/master/stable/nextlinux-engine/README.md) for more sophisticated deployments including scaling options.

 The installation can be completed with the following commands: